We may earn money or products from the companies mentioned in this post. This helps support what we do and in no way costs you a thing.

 That being said, we looked at a few factors with our rating system: price/value, quality of food, service, ambiance, and even what their online reviews have been over the last year.

 OK – this is my favorite place of all and where we go to celebrate things like my kid brother’s 50th birthday.
 They have a great wine list, killer button mushroom appetizer, and Wednesday night prime rib for just $29.

 Delaney’s has beef that is just so, so good and they take care of you like family.
 Their servers are attentive without being overbearing or pushy – I love the way they work together to come up with great ideas for each table!
 We think that this is the place to get the Best Steak in Madison Wisconsin.

 I am a sucker for their Filet Mignon with bearnaise sauce and the hubster loves the Friday Night Fish Fry.

 449 Grand Canyon Dr. Madison WI 53719 Call to make a reservation 608-833-7337

 #2 Mariner’s Inn

-A Madison iconic destination, Mariner’s Inn has been feeding the masses for over 50 years with their welcoming atmosphere.
+A Madison iconic destination, Mariner’s Inn has been feeding the masses for over 50 years with its welcoming atmosphere.